Suwmlee/encoding-guide/src/filtering/dirty_lines.md

     Our output is already a lot closer to what we assume the source should look like.
-Unlike `rektlvls`, this function is quite quick to use, so lazy people (a.. everyone) can use this to fix dirty lines before resizing, as the difference won't be noticeable after resizing.
+Unlike `rektlvls`, this function is quite quick to use, so lazy people (i.e. everyone) can use this to fix dirty lines before resizing, as the difference won't be noticeable after resizing.